nus-cs2103/website-base/admin/appendixE-gitHub.md

   * {{ icon_tip }} You can use GitHub's [`Fixes #123` trick](https://help.github.com/en/articles/closing-issues-using-keywords) to get the issue to close automatically when the PR is merged.
 * **Assign the PR to a milestone.** This allows the PR to become visible under the milestone progress.<br>
   There is no need to assign the PR to a person.
 The PR author is considered as the owner of the PR.
-* **While waiting for one PR to be merged, you can send more PRs.** If you do, remember to use a separate branch for each PR, and try to reduce overlaps between parallel PRs %%(so that each can be reviewed/merged independently of each other)%%.
+* **While waiting for one PR to be merged, you can send more PRs.** If you do, remember to use a separate branch for each PR, and try to reduce overlaps between parallel PRs %%(so that each can be reviewed/merged independently of the others)%%.

 {{ show_faq("githubIssueForEachPr") }}